 What Does Compensation Include?

-When you think of compensation, salary probably comes to mind first, but a good salary alone isn’t enough.
-In addition to the monetary components of compensation — such as salary, bonuses, merit awards, commission, and equity — there are also non-monetary factors that make up employee total rewards.
-This can include things like health insurance, paid time off (PTO), training and development programs, corporate wellness programs, retirement plans, and flexible work options.
+When you think of compensation, salary likely comes to mind.
+But in addition to the monetary components of compensation — such as salary, bonuses, merit awards, commission, and equity — there are non-monetary factors that make up employee total rewards.
+This can include health insurance, paid time off (PTO), training and development programs, corporate wellness programs, retirement plans, and flexible work options.

 Total rewards can help companies offer a more well-rounded compensation and benefits package that aligns with what employees want.
 For example, in the past couple of years, work flexibility has become increasingly important, and a study by resume-builder and career resources website LiveCareer even showed that 29% of respondents would quit their current job if they were not allowed to continue to work remotely.

 There are also generational differences.
-A recent Lattice survey of over 3,000 US and UK workers found that while base salary, health insurance, and bonuses are still the most popular forms of compensation, Gen Z workers also say stipends for things like broadband service and home office supplies are also essential.
+A 2022 Lattice survey of over 3,000 US and UK workers found that while base salary, health insurance, and bonuses are still the most popular forms of compensation, Gen Z workers believe stipends for things like broadband service and home office supplies are also essential.
 Total rewards can show employees that a company views and supports them as a person, not just a number on a balance sheet.

 While compensation is important for retaining employees, the past few years have shown that other benefits, like flexible work options, have also become essential.
 Due to workers’ changing expectations and priorities, it’s never been more important for organizations to have a compensation philosophy.